 - Osteitis leading to cardiovascular or organ morbidities

 This condition, which involves other organ systems, is also known as tertiary syphilis.
-The clinical manifestations of late syphilis usually begin after 15 to 30 years of untreated syphilis.
+The clinical manifestations of late syphilis usually begin after 15–30 years of untreated syphilis.

 Neurosyphilis is defined as an infection of the central nervous system by T. pallidum.
 Patients may develop syphilitic meningitis, optic involvement with interstitial keratitis and uveitis, dementia, and tabes dorsalis.
 Neurosyphilis can happen at any stage.

 The estimated combined incidence of primary and secondary syphilis in adolescents in the United States is approximately 6.3 cases per 100,000 adolescents.
-The incidence has been increasing in recent years, especially in men.
-The estimated incidence of primary and secondary syphilis in men is 11.7 per 100,000, whereas the incidence of syphilis in women is approximately 1.1 per 100,000.
+The incidence has been increasing in recent years, especially in males.
+The estimated incidence of primary and secondary syphilis in males is 11.7 per 100,000, whereas the incidence of syphilis in females is approximately 1.1 per 100,000.

 Primary and secondary syphilis are reportable infections in the United States.
 The impact of syphilis in adolescents is underestimated, as some cases may not be reported in certain clinics or places in the country.

-The direct cost of treating syphilis is high, at approximately $39.3 million.
+The direct cost of treating syphilis is high, at approximately $39.3 million per year.

-The main risk factors for acquiring syphilis are a previous history of syphilis infection, having a sexual partner with syphilis, current human immunodeficiency virus infection, and having more than 4 sex partners per year.
+The main risk factors for acquiring syphilis are a previous history of syphilis infection, having a sexual partner with syphilis, current HIV infection, and having more than 4 sex partners per year.
 Young adult men, sex workers, African Americans, and those from the southern and western states are more likely to develop syphilis.

 The main manifestation of primary syphilis is a local painless chancre.
 This small ulcer usually heals by itself without treatment within a few weeks.
-It may progress to secondary syphilis from 2 to 8 weeks after infection if not healed properly.
+It may progress to secondary syphilis from 2–8 weeks after infection if not healed properly.